davetron5000/sneaking-scala/conclusions/01_conclusions.md

 !SLIDE bullets incremental
 # Scala can provide value to your organization
-* JVM + Static + OO == easiest adoption
-* Productivity
-* Talent Attractor

 !SLIDE
-# Use MUST be Low Risk, High Value
+# A gradual introduction minimizes risk, maximizes value

 !SLIDE
 # Testing is an easy win

 !SLIDE bullets incremental
-# Smooth the learning curve
+# Tame the learning curve
-* Gradually introduce new concepts
-* Minimize bells & whistles
-* Consistent syntax, initially

 !SLIDE
 # Small successes lead to victory

+!SLIDE
+# Socialize it and then expand its use

 !SLIDE bullets
 # Thank You